Set Up Secrets from a Helm Chart

 .
 This is important for Kestra to recognize them as secrets.

-Now, all that's left is to install or upgrade your Helm Chart:
+Now, install or upgrade your Helm Chart:

 helm repo add kestra https://helm.kestra.io/